 Davis v.
 Abercrombie & Fitch

-The firm represented over 60 loss prevention supervisors and agents in Abercrombie & Fitch stores in New York and New Jersey who asserted claims for unpaid overtime, as well as several individuals who asserted claims of discrimination and retaliation.
+We represented over 60 loss prevention supervisors and agents in Abercrombie & Fitch stores in New York and New Jersey who were not paid overtime, as well as several individuals who asserted claims of discrimination and retaliation.

 Equal Employment Opportunity Commission v.
 South Beach Beverage Corp & PepsiCo

-The firm represented five female employees who were part of a class action brought by the EEOC for wide-spread sexual harassment.
+We represented five female employees who were part of a case brought by the EEOC for wide-spread sexual harassment.
 The matter was resolved pursuant to a consent decree that was approved by the district court.

 Ezold v.
 Wolf, Block, Schorr and Solis-Cohen